AhmedYousriSobhi/Datacamp-Projects/README.md

 Well, let's find out!
 What characteristics do the prize winners have?
 Which country gets it most often?
 And has anybody gotten it twice?
 It's up to you to figure this out.

 The [dataset](https://www.kaggle.com/nobelfoundation/nobel-laureates) used in this project is from The Nobel Foundation on Kaggle.

+## Explore and Learn

+Feel free to explore the projects in this repository to witness how data analysis skills are applied in real-world scenarios.
+Each project demonstrates the power of data-driven insights and provides an opportunity to learn, experiment, and contribute.

+Enjoy your journey through the world of data analysis and exploration!

 Current Solution Version : Python